History

 HISTORY OF THE CHURCH OF THE GOOD SHEPHERD

-The Church of the Good Shepherd has been in existence for over 100 years, since its inception as a preaching station on a Sunday in November, 1909.
-The original first six charter members met and worshipped in the homes of interested people, and then a stable on East 235th Street, east of White Plains Road.
+The Church of the Good Shepherd has been in existence for over 100 years, since its inception as a preaching station on a Sunday in November 1909.
+The original first six charter members met and worshipped in the homes of interested people, and then in a stable on East 235th Street, east of White Plains Road.
 In 1913, the members used a vacant real estate office on the corner of Richardson Avenue and East 238th Street (now called Nereid Avenue).
 Today the real estate building is now the Optimum Health Clinic.

-Herbert McCallion was the founder of Good Shepherd serving as its first lay reader.
+Herbert McCallion was the founder of Good Shepherd, serving as its first lay reader.
 Mr. McCallion was succeeded by Harry C. Evans, Herbert Hawkins, Harry Robey, and Francis A. Sanborn.

-1915-marked the climax of the beginning period in the Church's history.
+1915 marked the climax of the beginning period in the Church's history.

 The cornerstone of our present building was laid in September 1915.
-The Reverend James A. Skinner officiated at the first service on December 25, 1915 in the newly completed chapel and the church then became an organized mission.
+The Reverend James A. Skinner officiated at the first service on December 25, 1915, in the newly completed chapel and the church then became an organized mission.

 In 1922, sixteen Tiffany windows were added while the remaining windows were installed later.
 The altar is said to have been designed by John Updyke and was a gift from Christ Church, in Riverdale.
 The pulpit is a memorial to David Graham, the Bishop's chair memorializes the mother of Edwin G. Stern, while the alms basin was given in memory of Margaret Homes.
 There were many other memorials including a fine Baldwin organ.